codio/knowledge/source/instructors/setupcourses/virtualmachine.rst

 - **codio-vm restart** -  This command is used to restart the Virtual Machine.

-- **codio-vm terminate** - This command is used to terminate the Virtual Machine.
+- **codio-vm terminate** -  This command is used to reset the Virtual Machine.

 - **codio-vm status** - This command will return the current state of Virtual Machine.
 The returned value will be one of RUNNING, INACTIVE, STARTING, STOPPING.